darvcode/python_fundamentals/README.md

   - Displays the list of current employees.
   - Calculates and displays the weekly paycheck for each employee.

+# company_payroll_classes

-# This project contains two Python scripts that work together to manage a simple payroll system for a company.
-The `Employee` class represents individual employees, while the `Company` class manages a list of employees and calculates their weekly paychecks.
+This project contains two Python scripts that work together to manage a simple payroll system for a company.
+The `Employee` class represents individual employees, while the `Company` class manages a list of employees and calculates their weekly paychecks.**

 ## Features:
 - `Employee` class: